-- Should a Chain of Custody urine sample be required, the collection of urine for this test shall be witnessed by an appropriate person at the lab and will meet the requirements necessary for guaranteeing a chain of custody when the Institutional Student Health Director determines the circumstances warrant it. - Disclosure of test results of current or past impairment of a person covered by this policy shall be governed by and limited to: - Federal and state laws requiring or prohibiting disclosure, (e.g. Health Care Quality Improvement Act); - o Individuals within Touro University Nevada on a need-to-know basis; - The valid order of a court or government agency.
+- All test results and written authorizations to perform tests shall be treated confidentially and stored in a secure area of the Office of Student Health. - Should a Chain of Custody urine sample be required, the collection of urine for this test shall be witnessed by an appropriate person at the lab and will meet the requirements necessary for guaranteeing a chain of custody when the Institutional Student Health Director determines the circumstances warrant it.

+- Disclosure of test results of current or past impairment of a person covered by this policy shall be governed by and limited to: - Federal and state laws requiring or prohibiting disclosure, (e.g. Health Care Quality Improvement Act); - o Individuals within Touro University Nevada on a need-to-know basis; - o The valid order of a court or government agency.